unforbidable/tfcplus-bids/README.md

 * [More Hides](../../wiki/More-Hides) - introducing a tiny rawhide dropped from animals for making Pemmican
 * [Rough Stone Fences](../../wiki/Rough-Stone-Fence) - walls from rough stone bricks and tiles, behaving much like palisade
 * [Pail](../../wiki/Pail) - a large wooden container for transferring liquids and milking up to 4 animals in one go (including Ibex)
+* [Butter](../../wiki/Butter) - a dairy foodstuff made by churning Cream which is separated from milk

 ### Contributions